 that lowering LDL and non-HDL cholesterol at the same time will cut your heart disease

-According to federal cholesterol program guidelines, your non-HDL cholesterol level
+According to cholesterol guidelines, your non-HDL cholesterol level goal should be

 If you have diabetes, smoke, have a family history of heart disease, or have other

 risk factors, your cholesterol levels may need to be much lower.
 Talk with your healthcare

 provider about where your cholesterol levels should be.

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in